yoanastamenova/Tattoo_Studio--front/README.md

 ## Future Improvements 💡

-✅ Implement user profile picture uploads.
+✅ Implement artist picture uploads.
 ⬜ Real-time notifications and reminders for upcoming appointments.
 ⬜ Enhanced filtering options for artist portfolios and bookings.
 ⬜ Integration of a payment gateway for advance bookings.